madcitymultimedia/akismet.dart/README.md

 Prevent comment spam using the [Akismet](https://akismet.com) service, in [Dart](https://www.dartlang.org).

+> For detailed instructions, see the [user guide](https://cedx.github.io/akismet.dart).

 ## Features
 - [Key verification](https://akismet.com/development/api/#verify-key): checks an Akismet API key and gets a value indicating whether it is valid.
 - [Comment check](https://akismet.com/development/api/#comment-check): checks a comment and gets a value indicating whether it is spam.